LikhithSShetty/Audio-Based-AI-Sensitive-Content-Detection-Tool/Product_resource_document.md

 ### 5.1.
 User Interface

-* **Description:** A simple web-based user interface for uploading videos, defining sensitive content criteria, reviewing flagged segments, and downloading redacted videos.
+* **Description:** A graphical user interface (GUI) designed for desktop use and packaged as a standalone Windows executable.
+This UI will allow users to:
+    * Upload video files.
+    * Input custom sensitive keywords/phrases (or choose to use defaults).
+    * Initiate the transcription and identification process.
+    * View a list of flagged sensitive segments, including start time, end time, and the detected text/reason.
+    * Integrate with a video player to display the uploaded video.
+    * Click on a flagged segment in the list to automatically seek the video player to the corresponding start time.
+    * (Future) Trigger actions on flagged segments, such as initiating redaction or marking false positives (linking to Enhancement 5.4).
+    *(Note: A web-based interface remains a potential future alternative or addition for broader accessibility).*
-* **Benefit:** Provides a user-friendly experience for educators and administrators who may not be comfortable with command-line tools.
+* **Benefit:** Provides a user-friendly experience for educators and administrators who may not be comfortable with command-line tools, enabling easier review and interaction with the results directly on their Windows machines.

 ### 5.2.
 Speaker Diarization